Chua Soi Lek: Early life

 He was born in Batu Pahat, Johor.
 Chua received his early education at Sekolah Kebangsaan Lim Poon, then Batu Pahat High School and Muar High School.
 He was educated in medicine (SSB) at the University of Malaya in 1968–1973.

-He was trained in psychology and practised psychiatry before entering politics.
-Chua set up his medical practice in 1977 after serving as a medical officer at the Batu Pahat Hospital.
-He sold the clinic in 1990 to pursue a full-time career in politics with MCA.
+Chua set up his medical practice in May 1976 after serving as a medical officer at the Batu Pahat Hospital.
+He sold the clinic in 1992 to pursue a full-time career in politics with MCA.

 Political career

 He was first elected as a state assemblyman for Penggaram, Johor on MCA's ticket in 1986.
 He continued to serve Penggaram for 18 years through four consecutive state elections.
 Later, he became a Johor state government executive councillor.
 In the 2004 general election, he contested for the Labis parliamentary seat under the Barisan Nasional coalition and claimed victory.
 The then Prime Minister Tun Abdullah Ahmad Badawi appointed Chua into the Malaysian cabinet as the Minister of Health following that victory.

 He held several prominent posts throughout his later career.
 He was the MP for Labis, a MCA vice-president, Johor MCA state liaison committee chairman as well as Batu Pahat MCA division chairman until he resigned from all public and political offices on 2 January 2008 due to the eruption of a sensational sex scandal.